ofus/movehq/README.md

 ## Getting Started

-Make sure Docker and npm are installed.
+Make sure Docker, PHP, composer, and npm are installed.

+Open a console and navigate to the code directory.

 Copy the .env.example file to .env

+`$ cp .env.example .env`

+Install third party packages

+`$ npm install`

+`$ composer install`

-Then, open a console and navigate to the code directory.
-Initialize Laravel Sail, which will build the Docker containers on your machine.
+Initialize Laravel Sail, which will build the Docker containers on your machine when run the first time.

-`
-$ ./vendor/bin/sail up
+`$ ./vendor/bin/sail up`
-`

 In another console, run npm: